fallaciousreasoning/backbutton-mediaquery/explainer.md

 The **back button media query** is a proposed API (as defined by the [Web App Manifest Standard](https://www.w3.org/TR/appmanifest/)) to determine whether a back button is currently being shown.

 This API is being proposed as a way to eliminate the "double back button" problem (seen [here](images/double-back-button.jpg), on Twitters PWA in the Microsoft store).
-This problem arises because developers of "standalone" [LINK](), and "minimal-ui" [LINK]() apps have no way of determining whether a back button will be provided by the user agent (in the browser, OS or hardware), and so, are forced to implement their own, to ensure users are still able to use the app.
+This problem arises because developers of ["standalone" and "minimal-ui"](https://www.w3.org/TR/appmanifest/#display-modes), apps have no way of determining whether a back button will be provided by the user agent (in the browser, OS or hardware), and so, are forced to implement their own, to ensure users are still able to use the app.

 This will allow apps to avoid the "double back button" problem by letting them conditionally display a back button depending on whether the user agent is already displaying one.
 Adding a standard way to detect this means that we can avoid user-agent and viewport-size workarounds, which are not ideal for Web Compatibility.